-- The Open button from the Watch row - The Drain and Undrain buttons from the Workload row - The On, Off, and Reset buttons from the PDU Power row
+- The Drain and Undrain buttons from the Workload row - The On, Off, and Reset buttons from the PDU Power row

 CMDaemon on the head node only maintains device monitoring logs for a device that is in the UP state.
 If the device is in a state other than UP, then CMDaemon only tracks its state, and can display the state if queried.
-Executing the close command with the option --noping in cmsh disables even state tracking for the device by CMDaemon.
-Executing the close command without the --noping option then enables status tracking again.
+Executing the close command with the option -noping in cmsh disables even state tracking for the device by CMDaemon.
+Executing the close command without the -noping option then enables status tracking again.